Genivia/ugrep/README.md

 The begin of a pattern always matches the first character of an approximate match as a practical strategy to prevent many false "randomized" matches for short patterns.
 This also greatly improves search speed.
-Make the first character optional to optionally match it, e.g. `p?attern`.
+Make the first character optional to optionally match it, e.g. `p?attern` or use a dot as the start of the pattern to match any wide character (but this is slow).

 Newlines (`\n`) and NUL (`\0`) characters are never deleted or substituted to ensure that fuzzy matches do not extend the pattern match beyond the number of